-Under outreach program LWM brings students from educational institutions from Dhaka Metropolitan city by providing them free transport.
+Under the outreach program, LWM brings students from educational institutions from Dhaka Metropolitan city by providing them free transport.
 They are given guided tour in the museum.
-For those students who have visited the museum that year the LWM holds a grand Festival between January and March at Dhaka Unversity Stadium.
-Veteran Freedom Fighters, Leading intellectuals, Hon’ble Ministers usually speak to about 10 thousand cheering students.
+For those students who have visited the museum in that calender year, the LWM holds a grand Festival between January and March at Dhaka Unversity Stadium.
+Veteran Freedom Fighters, leading intellectuals, cultural personalities, Hon’ble Ministers usually speak to about 10 thousand cheering students.
 Famous celebrity figures also entertain the children.

 LWM Anniversary Day ( 22 March )

 22 March is the Foundation Day of LWM and the day is celebrated each year with great festivity in a week-long programme which merges with the Independence Day Celebrations.
 Friends, well-wishers and members of the museum attend the anniversary celebration.
 The anniversary lecture is given by a renowned international personality.